 After thoroughly evaluating other automated software testing applications, the Alm.
-Brand worked with House of Test, the confessed Rebels of IT, which provide expert test consultancy for clients across Sweden, Denmark, Switzerland, and the U.K. to select and implement Provar to simplify and accelerate the process of software innovation.
+The brand worked with House of Test, the confessed Rebels of IT, which provides expert test consultancy for clients across Sweden, Denmark, Switzerland, and the U.K. to select and implement Provar to simplify and accelerate the process of software innovation.

 Test Case Implementation

 Automated tests that rely on UI are naturally slower to execute than tests that rely only on APIs.
 As Provar supports both UI access and makes SOQL/API integration easy, all tests in Alm.
-Brand’s automation suite uses a minimum of UI components.
+The brand’s automation suite uses a minimum of UI components.

 Continuous Integration and Containerization